ABA League: Competition system

 As of the 2013–14 season the league comprises a 26-game regular season, with the top 4 sides making the play-offs.

 From 2002 through 2004, four teams qualified, and the playoffs were termed the "Final Four"; starting in 2005, eight teams advanced to the "Final Eight" round.
 All playoff rounds consist of one-off knockout matches, unusual among European leagues.
 However, since all Adriatic League clubs play in domestic leagues at the same time, and many also play in the EuroLeague, the current format has the virtue of limiting fixture congestion for the playoff sides.

 In 2017, the ABA League Second Division was created.
 The last qualified team from ABA League would be relegated to the Second Division and replaced by the winner of this one.

+Starting with the 2025–26 season, the ABA League has decided to expand the competition to 18 teams.
+As part of this change, two wildcard entries were offered and have been purchased by U-BT Cluj-Napoca and BC Vienna.

 Current clubs

-The following 14 clubs are competing in the 2022–23 ABA season:
+The following 18 clubs are competing in the 2025-26 ABA season: